4xx404/BrutoNova/README.md

 * Use the search bar to find a specific database record
 * Toggle between search & full database

 The Web UI is not fully finished but is complete enough to be usable with BrutoNova as it currently is.
-The Web Interface files, including database file, will be moved to /var/www/html/ during setup & can be opened in the browser simply by running the server using...
+The Web UI files, including database file, will be moved to /var/www/html/ during setup & can be opened in the browser simply by running the server using...
 ```
 ./server.py
 ```